premsagar2210/Resume-using-html-and-css/README.md

 # Resume-using-html-and-css
-created resume by using html and css.
+created resume by using html and css..